Business Sector Meaning: Everything You Need to Know

 Production is the underlying process that combines resources and creates a valuable commodity or service.
 Usually, production involves a physical transformation of materials.
 For example, bauxite ore, iron ore, petroleum, and silicate sand are all used to create a high-powered automobile.

-Typically, production requires spatial relocation of commodities.
+Typically, production requires the spatial relocation of commodities.
 When a car is shipped to a dealership, that is an act of production that will enhance the value of the product.
 Although the business sector mainly produces and supplies goods or services, they also do some purchasing of their own.

 Business expenditure plays a significant role in short-term business cycles and long-term economic growth.
 Investments that take place within the business sector connect two key notions: investment expenditures and investments.